Warm, sunny days are wonderful. It's good for children and adults to spend time playing and exercising outdoors, and it's important to do so safely.

 Limit your sun exposure between 10:00 am and 4:00 pm when UV rays are strongest.

 Wear sunglasses with at least 99% UV protection.
-Look for child-sized sunglasses with UV protection for your child.
+Look for youth-sized sunglasses with UV protection for your child.

 Make sure everyone in your family knows how to protect his or her skin and eyes.
 Remember to set a good example by practicing sun safety yourself.